China's auto sales fell 3% in May, first drop in 14 months

 Sales of new energy vehicles (NEVs), including battery-powered electric vehicles, plug-in petrol-electric hybrids and hydrogen fuel-cell vehicles, maintained their strong momentum, jumping 160%, with 217,000 units sold in the month.

-NEV makers, such as Nio Inc (NIO.N), Xpeng Inc (XPEV.N) and BYD , are expanding manufacturing capacity in China, encouraged by the government's promotion of greener vehicles to cut pollution.
+NEV makers, such as Nio Inc, Xpeng Inc and BYD, are expanding manufacturing capacity in China, encouraged by the government’s promotion of greener vehicles to cut pollution.

 Our Standards: The Thomson Reuters Trust Principles.